madetech/handbook/roles/senior_user_researcher.md

 ## Key responsibilities

-- Responsible to the Head of User-Centred Design for successfully informing the design and delivery public services
+- Responsible to the Lead User Researcher for successfully informing the design and delivery public services
 - Scope focus of research, so everyone involved has a shared understanding of successful outcomes
 - Plan research that informs the design of public services so they are useful, usable and create successful outcomes
 - Do research with people that makes them comfortable sharing details of their lives, that teams must understand to design good services